meteorjsman/april-meetup-quiz/README.md

 - This app will need more love to clean it up and make it work.
 - Subscripts at the moment are not managed properly
 - There is no security/account management
+- There are bugs in the code
+- There are no tests in the code base.

 Reading list:
 * [FlowRouter](https://github.com/kadirahq/flow-router)